-Our newest title, The Art of War: A Graphic Novel, is an adaptation of Sun-Tzu’s famous military treatise.
+The Art of War: A Graphic Novel is an adaptation of Sun-Tzu’s famous military treatise.
 Hailed as the oldest philosophical discussion on military strategy, Sun Tzu’s The Art of War has been adapted as a graphic novel by award-winning illustrator Pete Katz.
 In this collectible thread-bound edition, the narrative focuses on a teacher instructing a pupil on the main points of Sun Tzu’s treatise, with vibrant battle scenes interspersed throughout.
 Issues such as planning, tactics, maneuvering, and spying are demonstrated in the full-color scenes, so that readers can envision how military goals are achieved using principles from the fifth century BC.
 Traditional stitched Chinese binding is used to create a collectible edition that will hold a special place on your bookshelf.

 Be sure to check out our Dark Tales series, which presents some of the finest classical works of literature in graphic novel format: The Hound of the Baskervilles by Sir Arthur Conan Doyle, Beauty and the Beast: A Modern Retelling by Jeanne-Marie Leprince, The Snow Queen by Hans Christian Andersen, and The Call of Cthulhu by H. P. Lovecraft.